Govt likely to make negative RT-PCR report mandatory for passengers arriving from China, 5 other places from next week: Sources | Health

 The yatra, currently on winter break, will resume on January 3.

-Amid a spike in COVID-19 cases in some countries, including China and South Korea, the government has sounded an alert and asked states and Union territories to prepare for any eventuality.
+The government has already sounded an alert and asked states and Union territories to prepare for any eventuality.

 Following the surge, the government made random coronavirus testing mandatory for two per cent of passengers arriving in each international flight from Saturday.